- PhD, King's College London

 Cratsley, K., Wickremsinhe, M.N. & Mackey, T.K. (forthcoming).
 Human rights and global mental health: Reducing the use of coercive measures.
 In A. Dyer, B. Kohrt & P. Candilis (Eds.)
-Global Mental Health: Ethical Principles and Best Practices.
+Global Mental Health Ethics.
 Springer.

-Koch, U. & Cratsley, K. (forthcoming).
+Koch, U. & Cratsley, K. (2020).
 The history and ethics of the therapeutic relationship.
 In M. Trachsel et al (Eds.)
 The Oxford Handbook of Psychotherapy Ethics.
 Oxford University Press.
+Advance online.